vitaly-t/pg-promise/README.md

 When a value/property inside array/object is of type `object` (except for `null` and `Date`), it is automatically serialized into JSON, the same as calling method `pgp.as.json()`, except the latter would convert anything to JSON.

+For the most current SQL formatting support see method [as.format]

 ### Raw Text

-Raw-text values can be injected by ending the variable name with `^`:
+Raw-text values can be injected by ending the variable name with `^` or `:raw`:
 `$1^, $2^, etc...`, `$*varName^*`, where `*` is any of the supported open-close pairs: `{}`, `()`, `<>`, `[]`, `//`

 Raw text is injected without any pre-processing, which means: